Sun Valley, Idaho: Union Pacific Railroad (1936–1964)

 Schaffgotsch was impressed by the combination of Bald Mountain and its surrounding mountains, adequate snowfall, abundant sunshine, moderate elevation, and absence of wind, and selected it as the site.
 Harriman visited several weeks later and agreed.
 The 3888 acre Brass Ranch was purchased for about $4 per acre and construction commenced that spring; it was built in seven months for $1.5 million.
-Publicist Steve Hannagan named the resort "Sun Valley" and developed the tag line: “Winter sports under a summer sun".
+Publicist Steve Hannagan named the resort "Sun Valley" and developed the tag line: "Winter sports under a summer sun".
 (Count Schaffgotsch returned to Austria and was killed on the Eastern Front during World War II.)
 The centerpiece of the new resort was the Sun Valley Lodge, which opened on December 21, 1936.

 The 220-room, X-shaped lodge's exterior was constructed of concrete, poured inside rough-sawn forms.
 The wood grain was impressed on the concrete finish, which was acid-stained brown to imitate wood.
 The Swiss-style Sun Valley Inn (originally the "Challenger Inn") and village were also part of the initial resort, opening in 1937.
 Hannagan wanted swimming pools at the resort, "so people won't think skiing is too cold."

 Both the Lodge and the Inn have heated outdoor swimming pools, circular in shape.
 Hannagan had the pools designed this way, unique at the time, in the hope they would be widely photographed, providing free publicity, and it worked.

 Chairlifts

 The world's first chairlifts were installed on the resort's Proctor and Dollar mountains in the fall of 1936.
 (Proctor Mountain is northeast of Dollar Mountain).
 They have since been removed, but parts of the base of the Proctor Mountain chairlift can still be seen near the Proctor Mountain trail, along with a plaque identifying the area as the location of the world's first chairlift.
 Additionally, the original lift operator's station (now repainted) for the chairlift on Dollar Mountain is still standing.
-One of the early single chairlifts was transported to Cordova, Alaska in the 1970s where it now serves Mount Eyak Ski Area as the oldest operating charlift in the world.
+One of the early single chairlifts was transported to Cordova, Alaska in the 1970s where it now serves Mount Eyak Ski Area as the oldest operating chairlift in the world.
 The U.P. chairlift design was adapted by an engineer recalling banana loading conveyor equipment used for tropical fruit ships' cargo.
 Single-seat chairlifts were developed at the U.P. headquarters in Omaha in the summer of 1936.
 The chairlift went on to replace primitive rope tow and other adaptations seen at ski areas at the time.
 The original Proctor Mountain Ski Lift is listed on the National Register of Historic Places.